 - A gardener may have up to 100 sq. ft. of gardening space.
 A gardener in good standing may request up to an additional 100 sq ft garden space.
 Additional space will be assigned to such gardener the same as any other new member (being placed on the waitlist if there is one).

 - The Garden Board will maintain a “swap list” for gardeners who would like to exchange their current plots for other plots in the garden.
 When plots become available, the first name on the swap list will have the option of trading his/her current plot for an available one.
 Vacant plots will be offered to the swap list first, then to the waitlist.

 - The garden is open all year round to members.

-- For 2021 in order to maintain proper social distancing as the District continues to respond to the pandemic, for each of the three seasonal cleanups there will be four separate cleanup days for each season split between two consecutive weekends.
-Weather permitting these will be held as follows: Spring: March 13 & 14 and 20 & 21, Summer: June 19 & 20 and 26 & 27, and the Fall: October 9 &10 and 16 & 17.
+- Garden wide clean up work days for 2023 will be held on the 6 following dates, weather permitting: Spring: March 11th & 12th, Summer: June 11th and August 12th, and the Fall: October 28th & 29th.
 We highly recommend that all gardeners come to the spring cleanup to meet their fellow gardeners and to sign up for required participation tasks.
 (See Section 23 for details on required participation).
 All gardeners are required to participate in at least two of the official cleanups.
 Gardeners will no longer be permitted to do an individualized make up task.
-Attendance at organized clean ups or make up dates is required.

 - All gardeners are expected to have their plots cleaned and weeded by April 1. ● All gardeners are expected to have begun planting for the new season by May 15.